Nor Land, Nor Sea, Nor John Cousteau!

 refund or

+remake.
 Yeah, remake.

+Yeah.
+Why did it tip over sideways?
 It seems like that was defective building.

 Yeah, when it just tips over sideways like that, either it's really top-heavy on one side or there's a lot of water coming in on one side of the boat.

-You know that my uncle is the pre-eminent attorney of maritime law in like the world.
+You know, that my uncle is the pre-eminent attorney of maritime law in like the the world.
+I did not know that.

-He helped write a lot of the insurance and shipping rules around pirating and how insurance companies handle
+He helped write a lot of the insurance and shipping rules around pirating

 pirating and kidnapping and all this other stuff.
+Pirates are a real thing even now.

 Pirates are a real thing, and they're not just a real thing in the places where you think they might be.

-This is not like Pirates of the Caribbean, though they have pirates in the Caribbean.
+This is not like pirates of the Caribbean, though they have pirates in the Caribbean.
+That's not the places where you're most scared.

-they show up in this little dinghy, they pull up next to a boat that I wouldn't target for pirating if it was me.
+they show up in this little dinghy they pull up next to a boat that i wouldn't target for pirating if it was me it just looks like it was like a shitty houseboat to me but they pull up and one guy jumps out to get you know to jump onto the ship that he's trying to commandeer.

 swim.

-Yeah, and the guy's like, You just tried to take over my boat.
+Yeah.
+And the guy's like, you just tried to take over my boat.

 Why would I let you on my ship?